 Motivation

 Setting up a website was always terra incognita for me.
 I knew nothing about front-end development, had no skill at all in UI design.
 I didn’t want to use ready to use websites like Wordpress due to its questionable opinion.
-Also, in terms of hosting - if I were to host a website, I wanted to use Google Cloud, but I didn’t really know how to approach this so that I don’t end up with 100.000$ of debt due to some misconfiguration.
+Also, in terms of hosting - if I were to host a website, I would use Google Cloud, but I didn’t really know how to approach this so that I don’t end up with $100.000 of debt due to some misconfiguration.

 Solution